-&lt;sup>3 The only good thing I have ever heard come of this man's singular faculty of memory was the following.
+20 The only good thing I have ever heard come of this man's singular faculty of memory was the following.
 A gentleman was mentioning his having been sent up to London from the place where he lived to see Garrick act.
 When he went back into the country he was asked what he thought of the player and the play.
-'Oh!' he said, 'he did not know: he had only seen a little man strut about the stage and repeat 7956 words one hand to his forehead, and seeming mightily delighted, called out, 'Ay, indeed!
-And pray, was he found to be considerable intellectual riches: he is a man of genius who finds out a vein of new ore.
+"Oh!" he said, "he did not know: he had only seen a little man strut about the stage and repeat 7,956 words."
+We all laughed at this, but a person in one corner of the room, holding one hand to his forehead, and seeming mightily delighted, called out, "Ay, indeed!
+And pray, was he found to be correct?"
+This was the supererogation of literal matter-of-fact is a man of genius who finds out a vein of new ore.
 Originality is the seeing nature differently from others, and yet as it is in itself.
 It is not singularity or affectation, but the discovery of new and valuable truth.
-All the world do not see the wh looking at.
-Habit blinds them to some things; short-sightedness to others.
+All the world do not see the whole meaning of any object they have been looking at.
+Habit blinds them to some things; shortsightedness to others.
 Every mind is not a gauge and measure of truth.
 Nature has her surface and her dark recesses.
 She is deep, obscure, and infinite.
 It is only minds on whom she makes her fullest impressions that can penetrate her shrine or unveil her Holy of Holies.
 It is only those whom she has filled with her spirit that have the boldness or the power to reveal her mysteries to others.
 But Nature has a thousand aspects, and one man can only draw out one of them.
 Whoever does this is a man of genius.
 One displays her force, another her refinement; one her power of harmony, another her suddenness of contrast; one her beauty of form, another her splendour of colour.
-Each does that for which he is bast fitted by his particular genius, that is to say, by some quality of mind into which the quality of the object sinks deepest, where it finds the most cordial welcome, is perceived to its utmost extent, and where again it forces its way out from the fulness with which it has taken possession of the mind of the student.
+Each does that for which he is best fitted by his particular genius, that is to say, by some quality of mind into which the quality of the object sinks deepest, where it finds the most cordial welcome, is perceived to its utmost extent, and where again it forces its way out from the fullness with which it has taken possession of the mind of the student.
 The imagination gives out what it has first absorbed by congeniality of temperament, what it has attracted and moulded into itself by elective affinity, as the loadstone draws and impregnates iron.
 A little originality is more esteemed and sought for than the greatest acquired talent, because it throws a new light upon things, and is peculiar to the individual.
 The other is common; and may be had for the asking, to any amount.